Brighton Energy Co-op is about community-owned renewable energy

-Brighton Energy Coop is about community-owned renewable energy.
-Basically, we get a load of people together, everyone puts in a little bit of cash and collectively we are thus able to build large scale renewable energy systems.
+Basically, we get lots of people together, everyone puts in a little bit of cash and collectively we are able to build large scale renewable energy systems.

 BEC sprang to life in 2010.
 After six months of planning 8 people invested the start up capital that led to our first share launch in 2012.
 During this period 120 people joined BEC, and we built our first solar PV systems.